Code-Institute-Submissions/milestone-project-135/README.md

 I decided on five different sections:
 1)  ‘About’ – this would be an introductory text section explaining the aims of the website and describing the benefits of netball.
-2)  'Skills' – this section would include a YouTube video
+2)  'Skills' – this section would include the YouTube video
-3)  'Fun Facts' – this section would contain the multiple-choice quiz
+3)  'Netball Quiz' – this section would contain the multiple-choice quiz
-4)  'Clubs' - this section would contain the Google Maps API
+4)  'Superleague Teams' - this section would contain the Google Maps API
 5)  'Newsletter' - this section would contain the EmailJS feature.

-Therefore the main interactions will be (in the following order) – click on embedded YouTube video to watch the video, play the quiz by clicking on radio buttons to select multiple choice answers, followed by checking score results, engage with the map by clicking on markers, complete the fields in the form to sign up to the newsletter.
+Therefore the main interactions will be (in the following order) – click on embedded YouTube video to watch the video and learn some skills, play the quiz by clicking on radio buttons to select multiple choice answers, followed by checking score results, engage with the map by clicking on markers, complete the fields in the form to sign up to the newsletter.

-I decided on this order as it made logical sense to me to have the introductory ‘About’ section at the beginning.
+I decided on this order as it made logical sense to me to have the introductory ‘About’ section explaining the beneftis of netball at the beginning.
 Next, I decided the video was a good way to quickly show the user that they can take very simple steps in order to introduce netball skills at home.
 The quiz sits in the middle, followed by the map and finally it seemed logical that the newsletter sign-up form was the final section of the website, as ideally users would be keen to learn more after already engaging in the sections above.

 Points of contact are provided with the newsletter e-mail contact form, and links to social media in the footer.

 ### Skeleton plane:

 At this stage I was ready to put together wireframes.
 I used Figma for these, creating wireframes for the website on desktop, tablet and mobile all showing the five main sections.